 The Ten Commandments

-4 Do not make idols that look like anything in the sky or on earth or in the ocean under the earth.
-5 Don't bow down and worship idols.
+8 Do not make idols that look like anything in the sky or on earth or in the ocean under the earth.
+9 Don't bow down and worship idols.
 I am the Lord your God, and I demand all your love.
-If you reject me, I will punish your families for three or four generations.
-6But if you love me and obey my laws, I will be kind to your families for thousands of generations.
+If you reject me and worship idols, I will punish your families for three or four generations.
+10But if you love me and obey my laws, I will be kind to your families for thousands of generations.

-8 Remember that the Sabbath Day belongs to me.
-9 You have six days when you can do your work, 10but the seventh day of each week belongs to me, your God.
-No one is to work on that day—not you, your children, your slaves, your animals, or the foreigners who live in your towns.
-11 In six days I made the sky, the earth, the oceans, and everything in them, but on the seventh day I rested.
-That's why I made the Sabbath a special day that belongs to me.
+12 Show respect for the Sabbath Day—it belongs to me.
+13 You have six days when you can do your work, 14but the seventh day of the week belongs to me, your God.
+No one is to work on that day—not you, your children, your oxen or donkeys or any other animal, not even those foreigners who live in your towns.
+And don't make your slaves do any work.
+15This special day of rest will remind you that I reached out my mighty arm and rescued you from slavery in Egypt.

-12 Respect your father and your mother, and you will live a long time in the land I am giving you.
+16 Respect your father and mother, and you will live a long and successful life in the land I am giving you.